 Mike started his career with Norwest Bank in October 1996, which later transitioned to Wells Fargo Bank thru merger in November 1998.
 Mike has held many leadership positions in the consumer and business lending division of Wells Fargo across Texas, New Mexico, and Louisiana.
 Mike also is a mentor to many junior bankers.
 Some of his accomplishments at Wells Fargo are: Chairman of the Wells Fargo Sales Council in 2011, Top Volume Producer in 2012 and Star Performer in 2008 and 2014.

 Mike lives in Round Rock, TX with his wife Kelly, their twin boys Zane & Tyler, and his dog Frank.
 In his free time, Mike likes doing outdoor activities with his family, Coach YMCA Soccer, as well as traveling and trying out new restaurants.
 He is a graduate of Leadership Round Rock Class of 2014.
-He also does volunteer work for Habit for Humanity, Meals on Wheels, he is the Board Chairman for a local non-profit Economic Growth Business Incubator (EGBI) and a Board Member of the Round Rock Chamber of Commerce.
+He also does volunteer work for Habit for Humanity, Meals on Wheels, he is the past Board Chairman for a local non-profit Economic Growth Business Incubator (EGBI) and a Board Member of the Round Rock Chamber of Commerce.

 Robert Shipman is a Vice President in Frost’s Corporate Banking Group for Austin and the surrounding areas.
 In this capacity, Robert has responsibilities including business development, commercial lending, client management and community engagement.
 Robert also serves as Community Leader in North Austin.